Captured: Adre 'Psycho' Baroz Arrested After Remains Of 3 Victims Found In Southern Colorado

 Baroz, 26, was arrested about 3 p.m.
 Thursday in Gallup, New Mexico at a motel.
 Baroz is facing charges in Colorado of first-degree homicide, first-degree assault and second-degree kidnapping.

-The Colorado Springs Bureau of Alcohol Tobacco, Firearms and Explosives (ATF), assisting the Alamosa Police Department in the search for the fugitive, located Baroz in Gallup on Thursday afternoon.
+The Colorado Springs Bureau of Alcohol Tobacco, Firearms and Explosives, assisting the Alamosa Police Department in the search for the fugitive, located Baroz in Gallup on Thursday afternoon.
 Baroz will be transported to the McKinley County Detention Center in Gallup, New Mexico.

 On Wednesday, Alamosa Chief of Police Ken Anderson warned members of the public not to contact Baroz, saying they believed he may be armed.